Carl Sigismund Kunth: Death and legacy

 When he was around 50 years old, Kunth began experiencing "rheumatic pains."
 His hearing weakened and his health continued to diminish over the next few years.
 In 1845, he planned to travel to Salzburg to recuperate but fell ill in Munich and had to cancel the trip.
 Kunth spent the last few years of his life suffering from depression; in 1850, when he was 61 years old, he died by suicide.

 Humboldt wrote an obituary for Kunth, (Note: This obituary serves as the main source of information for Kunth's career details.) in which he said: "But who could his early death shake more deeply in the innermost part of his feelings than me, who owes to his friend, in his 37 years of commonality of ideas and aspirations, a large part of the favor and attention that the public has given so abundantly and persistently to my and Bonpland's botanical research in the equinoctial zone."

 Following his death in 1850, the Prussian government acquired Kunth's botanical collection, which subsequently became part of the esteemed Royal Herbarium in Berlin.

 Kunth described and named numerous species and genera.
 He named certain genera in honor of his colleagues and collaborators, including Gaudichaudia.
 Contemporaries reciprocated by naming species after him.
-Although Bonpland initially named the genus Kunthia in his honor (now considered synonymous with Chamaedorea).
+Bonpland initially honored him with the genus Kunthia, which is now considered synonymous with Chamaedorea.
 Additionally, Gaudichaud named a Hawaiian fern species, Doodia kunthiana (family Blechnaceae), after him.
-Another floral tribute is the Nilgiri flower Strobilanthes kunthiana, which bears his name.
+Another floral tribute is the Nilgiri flower Strobilanthes kunthiana.